eepsmedia/plugins/forest/TeacherGuide.md

 There is no password.

 To create a new game, choose a "level" from the menu (start with `vanilla`) and click **new game**.
-You might want to make a short game first so students learn the mechanics.
+You might want to make a "short" game first so students learn the mechanics.

 You will see the game code, which consists of three words separated by periods, as in `house.dog.limit`.

 Tell all the players that code.
 They need to enter it into their computers to join the game.
+You will see their names appear on your screen as they join.

+Once **all** students have joined, press the button to start the game.

+Very important: wait for all students to join before you start the game!
+The number of trees depends on the number of players, so once the game starts, no one new can join.

 ## Game play
-As they join, you will see their names appearing in a table on your screen.
+After students choose which trees to harvest, you can see that list on your screen.
-You will also see when they decide which trees they want to harvest.

-When everyone is done harvesting, you can press the **market** button to activate the wood market.
+When all students have made their choices, the `sell trees` button appears.

-Then everyone's trees are sold.
+When you press `sell trees`, everyone's trees are sold.
-On their computers, students see their money arrive, and they get another chance to decide on a number of trees to cut down.
+On their computers, students see a report on that year's finances, and they get another chance to decide which trees to cut down.

 The cycle continues until the game ends.